Second Battle of Polotsk: Battle

 On the first day of combat, the Russians made seven consecutive frontal assaults on Polotsk, while Steingal's force began advancing on the French rear.
 The fighting at Polotsk was torrid and bloody, with the Russians losing close 8,000 to 12,000 troops, and the French suffering about 8,000 casualties.
 All seven Russian attacks were beaten back by the end of the day.
 St. Cyr could claim to have won round one in this bitter battle, but the affair was not over.
 Planning to renew his attack once Steingal's forces arrived, Wittgenstein maintained a heavy artillery bombardment of Polotsk, and before long much of the town was consumed by fire.

 Late on the next day, 19 October, Steingal advanced to within four miles (6 km) of Polotsk, and St. Cyr realized he was threatened with encirclement.
 That night, knowing that their position was untenable, the French began evacuating Polotsk.
 Fierce house-to-house combat ensued in the town as the Russians launched their final attack.

 Acting decisively to secure his battered forces' southern retreat route, St. Cyr ordered his Bavarian contingent to drive Steingal back early the following day, 20 October.
 This task was accomplished by the Bavarians impressively, as Steingal was compelled to retreat with heavy casualties.
 The French thus saved themselves from encirclement by the Russians, but still, the battle for Polotsk had been lost.

 After three days of combat, St. Cyr's forces had been reduced to no more than 15,000 weary troops, in full retreat before Wittgenstein's 38,000 Russians.
 Two weeks later, Wittgenstein's troops captured the French supply depot at Vitebsk, inflicting a logistical disaster on Napoleon's fast collapsing Russian operation.
-Napoleon's northern front—the "Dwina Line"—was broken, and the consequences for Napoleon's Russian invasion were grim.
+Napoleon's northern front—the "Dvina Line"—was broken, and the consequences for Napoleon's Russian invasion were grim.